Skip to main content

 Create or Review Your Event Categories

-Before you create a new event, check your Event Categories list to see if you need to create a new event category (e.g. Signature Events, Committee Meetings, etc.).
+Before creating a new event, check the Event Categories list to see if needed category is available or create a new event category (e.g. Signature Events, Committee Meetings, etc.).

 Create New Event